 Man made landmarks

 - Avebury – Wiltshire.
 Well known megalithic site consisting of henge, several stone circles, stone avenues, barrows.
-Developed circa 3300 – 2630 BC.
+Developed sometimes around 3300 – 2630 BC.
 Contains one of the largest stone circles in Europe, with diameter 331,6 m and originally with 98 stones.
 Contains also West Kennet Avenue made of paired standing stones and Beckhampton Avenue.

 - Hadrian’s Wall – Northumberland.
 Stone and turf wall across northern England.
 Total length 117 km.
 Construction started in 122 AD by Romans.
 One of more prominent landmarks here is Knag Burn Gateway – fortified gate through the wall.